 In the example below, three adapters on your system are all connected to the same LAN segment.
 You have set up one of the adapters as an inbound line only and set up the other two adapters as outbound.
 Local clients continue to work the same way as in the past.
 That is to say the outbound interface is the same as the inbound interface.
 Remember that a local client is any system that does not require a router to reach it.
 This could be a very large network if switches were used rather than routers.

-Duplicate, indirect routes, with priority >default (5) will be selected in a round robin order, according to route priority
+Duplicate, indirect routes, with priority >(5) default will be selected according to route priority